thendawg/nvezos/INSTALLISO.md

 **INSTALL REQUIREMENTS**

-1 .Nvidia GPU(s) - None of the overclocking or monitoring functions will work with AMD
+1. Nvidia GPU(s) - None of the overclocking or monitoring functions will work with AMD

 2. At least 2GB Ram